Events / Info / Philanthropy Asia Summit 2026

 Anchored by Pijar Foundation

-We are seeing more health innovations than ever—but many never reach the people who need them.
+Digital health innovations are growing rapidly, but many still do not reach the people who need them most.
 The challenge is not invention, but adoption.
 Across Southeast Asia—where health systems are rapidly evolving yet highly heterogeneous—promising innovations, from point-of-care diagnostics and AI-enabled screening to portable medical devices and digital health platforms, often remain confined to small-scale pilots due to limited testing within real-world public health systems.
 Without clear proof that they can work in everyday care—fit into workflows, be used by frontline workers, and meet government requirements—both governments and investors hesitate.
 This creates a “missing middle,” where high-potential solutions fail to scale into real impact—limiting their potential to strengthen public health resilience in the face of growing challenges, from pandemics to non-communicable diseases to climate-linked health risks.

 This session explores how philanthropy can turn this challenge into opportunity—by rethinking pilots as powerful tools to unlock the next wave of multi-billion dollar blended investments in public health.
 Through real-world examples of innovation sandboxes co-designed with Government and state enterprise ecosystems, we will show how embedding solutions in actual health systems can generate the evidence needed for adoption at scale.
 In Southeast Asia’s dynamic policy and financing landscape, this approach is critical: when done right, pilots are no longer endpoints—they become pathways to scale, unlocking large, blended capital from public budgets and private funding, and accelerating the transition from promising innovation to system-wide impact—while strengthening the resilience of health systems to respond to future shocks.